Gino Cappelletti: Boston Patriots

+Cappelletti in a football card in 1962.

 Cappelletti was out of professional football in 1959, back in Minnesota working as a bartender in his brother's lounge, when he asked the Patriots for a tryout in the summer of 1960.
 With the launch of the American Football League (AFL) in 1960, he joined the Boston Patriots and was initially a kicker and defensive back.
 He switched to offense late in that season and teamed with quarterback Babe Parilli to form a tandem nicknamed "Grand Opera Twins", due to their Italian surnames.
 Cappelletti won AFL MVP honors in 1964, led the league in scoring five times, and was a five-time AFL All-Star.
 One of 20 AFL players active during the entirety of the league's 10-year existence, Cappelletti, George Blanda, and Jim Otto were the only players who played in every one of his team's AFL games.
 He played with the Patriots all 11 years in Boston, from 1960 through the 1970 NFL merger season, and retired in late August 1971 at age 37; he was the AFL's all-time leading scorer with 1,130 points (42 TDs, 176 FGs, and 342 PATs) and among the AFL's top-10 all-time receivers in yards and receptions.
 Cappelletti had two of the top-five scoring seasons in professional football history, with 155 points in 1964 and 147 points in 1961 (14-game seasons).
 His Patriots team scoring record lasted until it was broken by Adam Vinatieri on December 5, 2005.
 At the time of his death, Cappelletti was the Patriots' 12th all-time-leading receiver in receptions with 292 catches and 10th in receiving yards with 4,589 yards.
 He was fifth in Patriots history in receiving touchdowns with 42, and had the second-most field goal attempts (333) in team history behind Stephen Gostkowski.